The multiple coherence scales of C IV at cosmic noon: Absorption line analysis

 \subsection{Transverse line-of-sight separations}

-For the projected pair case we computed $\Delta r$ between lines-of-sight following \cite{Hogg99}.
-For the lensed quasars, we calculated the separations by assuming the lens is produced by a point-like source, following \cite{Krogager18}:
+For the projected pair case, we computed $\Delta r$ between lines of sight following \cite{Hogg99}.
+For the lensed quasars, we calculated the separations by assuming that the lens is produced by a point-like source, following \cite{Krogager18}

-where $\theta$ is the angular separation on the sky of the quasar images; while the angular diameter distances are, $D_{AS}$ from the absorber to the quasar, $D_{OL}$ from the observer to the lens, $D_{LS}$ from the lens to the quasar, and $D_{OA}$ from the observer to the absorber.
+where $\theta$ is the angular separation on the sky of the quasar images, while the angular diameter distances are $D_{AS}$ from the absorber to the quasar, $D_{OL}$ from the observer to the lens, $D_{LS}$ from the lens to the quasar, and $D_{OA}$ from the observer to the absorber.
 The resulting range of \sep\ for the sample is $20 \text{ pc} \lesssim \Delta r \lesssim 2.4 \text{ Mpc} $.
 Fig. \ref{vc_sep} shows the resulting distribution of \sep.
-The space between some bins is produced by gaps in the survey where no quasar pairs were found.
-We chose this binning to account for roughly a similar amount of velocity components in each bin without splitting the redshift path of a quasar line-of-sight.
+The space between some bins is produced by gaps in the survey in which no quasar pairs were found.
+We chose this binning to account for roughly a similar number of velocity components in each bin without splitting the redshift path of a quasar line of sight.
 This binning is used throughout Section \ref{TCA}.